prabeesh/prabeesh.github.io/content/blog/creating-uber-jar-for-spark-project-using-sbt-assembly.md

 ---
-title: "Creating an Assembled JAR for a Standalone Spark Application"
+title: "Creating Uber JARs for Apache Spark Projects: Complete SBT Assembly Guide"
 date: 2014-04-08T09:47:00+05:30
 author: Prabeesh Keezhathra
-tags: [Apache Spark, SBT, Scala, Big Data, JAR creation]
+tags: [Apache Spark, SBT, Scala, Big Data, JAR creation, sbt-assembly, Build Tools]
-keywords: Spark uber jar, sbt-assembly, Spark fat jar, SBT Spark, standalone Spark jar, spark-submit jar
+keywords: Spark uber jar creation, sbt-assembly plugin tutorial, Apache Spark fat jar, SBT build configuration, Spark project deployment, sbt-assembly merge strategy, standalone Spark jar packaging, Scala Spark build process
-description: This guide will teach you how to create a single executable JAR for your Spark project using the sbt-assembly plugin.
-You will learn the steps to add the plugin, configure assembly settings, and create the fat JAR.
-Additionally, an example project is provided for you to follow along.
-By following this guide, you will be able to easily create a standalone Spark application with a consolidated JAR file.
+description: Master creating executable uber JARs for Apache Spark projects using sbt-assembly.
+Learn plugin configuration, merge strategies, dependency management, and deployment best practices for production Spark applications.
 ---

 In this post, we will discuss how to create an assembled JAR for a standalone Spark application using the `sbt-assembly` plugin.
 One of my previous posts, we discussed [how to build a stand alone Spark Application using SBT eclipse plugin](/blog/2014/04/01/a-standalone-spark-application-in-scala/).
 Now, we will take it one step further and show you how to create a fat JAR for your Spark project using the sbt-assembly plugin.